souzavinny/rollups-examples/biometrics/README.md

 Time Elapsed was: 38.65782713890076
 Time per chunks was : 9.66445678472519
 ```
-While in the backend, you can also see in the terminal window running it something similar to:
+While in the backend, you can also see in the terminal window running something similar to:

 ![image](https://github.com/souzavinny/rollups-examples/assets/4421825/f7a6f873-2203-4ecd-ba2d-1ce6e39bd133)